emberjs/rfcs/text/0779-first-class-component-templates.md

     As a bonus: in a certain sense, the use of `<template>` here “rhymes” with the version from the platform: it represents the dynamic HTML content associated with some JavaScript functionality.

+- Some developers prefer to keep a hard file-level separation between JavaScript and HTML.
+This proposal allows that to continue for loose mode components, but not for strict mode components, and strongly suggests a future where it is *not* possible (if we deprecate loose mode in the future).

 [platform-template]: http://developer.mozilla.org/en-US/docs/Web/HTML/Element/template